 Out comes a dough that needs to be chilled for a while, then rolled, cut, and baked.

-- Food processor: it's an appliance that makes this recipe easier to put together.
+- Food processor: an appliance that makes this recipe easier to assemble.
 I recommend it if you have one.

-- By hand: you'll have to use grated cheese so you can make a smooth ball of dough.
+- By hand: you'll have to use grated cheese in order to make a smooth dough.

 Unless you burn the first batch because you go answer the phone, and even though they look fine, they are somewhat bitter, so you have to repeat the process.

 - Room temperature: they keep well in airtight tins for a few weeks.

 - Freeze the dough: flatten it into a disc and freeze it for a month, always well wrapped to prevent dryness.
 Like you would pie dough.